What are poker leaks?

 Listen to the podcast episode: Choosing to Play Weak Hands Out of Position

-Sam contacted me via email about one of his poker leaks:
+Sam emailed me one of his poker leaks:

 One of my poker leaks is not knowing what to do on the flop when I'm out of position.
 I raise it to 3bb's with QTs and get called by a player on the BTN or CO.
 The flop will come something like KQ2 or Q83 so I've got 2nd pair or TPWK and I don’t know what to do.
 I just don't know how to proceed and it seems like I have to check-fold a lot or check-call and pay off better hands or I cbet and get raised and have to fold.
 Being OOP sucks.